osauldmy/scrapy-mongodb-fastapi-apartments/README.md

 Run API (todo docker): `uvicorn --reload --reload-dir api api.app:app`

+API is available at http://localhost:8000 and OpenAPI docs are available at http://localhost:8000/docs

 Run scraper: `scrapy run`

 Results can be checked in Mongo UI at http://localhost:8081 and in MinIO at http://localhost:9001 (credentials are located in `.env`)